OpenGeoVis/PVGeo/docs/Getting-Started.md

 ### Windows Users
 If you're on Windows, see [this](https://git-for-windows.github.io) for GitHub and [this](https://devtidbits.com/2011/07/01/cygwin-walkthrough-and-beginners-guide-is-it-linux-for-windows-or-a-posix-compatible-alternative-to-powershell/) guide for using the Unix command line on windows.

 Download and use [Cygwin](https://devtidbits.com/2011/07/01/cygwin-walkthrough-and-beginners-guide-is-it-linux-for-windows-or-a-posix-compatible-alternative-to-powershell/) for the command line operation of the scripts in this repo.
 When installing Cygwin, *make sure to install the `bash`, `dos2unix`, `git`, and `python2-setuptools` packages*.
-Now you can use the Cygwin terminal as the command line just like you are on a Unix based operating system! **Make sure the line endings for all of the shell scripts are LF and not CRLF after cloning.**
+Now you can use the Cygwin terminal as the command line just like you are on a Unix based operating system!

+!!! tip "Tip: Windows Users"
+    Some Windows use have found that it is necessary to make sure the line endings for all of the shell scripts are LF and not CRLF after cloning.

 Also, be sure to place/install ParaView and this repository to a location that has general read/write privileges for all users such as on your `D:\\` drive.
 You will encounter all types of issues running the scripts and simply accessing the code via Cygwin if you need admin privileges to access where it is all saved. *Note: the install scripts will need access to the directory where ParaView is installed*